eelregit/mcfit/README.md

 r, xi2 = mcfit.P2xi(k, l=2)(P2)
 ```

-Also useful to the cosmologists is the tool below that computes the
+Also useful to cosmologists is the tool below that computes the variance
-variance of the overdensity field as a function of radius, from which
+of the overdensity field as a function of radius, from which $\sigma_8$
-$\sigma_8$ can be interpolated.
+can be interpolated.
 ```python
 R, var = mcfit.TophatVar(k, lowring=True)(P, extrap=True)
 varR = scipy.interpolate.CubicSpline(R, var)